 Firm polarization in CSR/ES investments has several normative and positive implications.
 In the cross-section, firm value and stock returns are U-shaped in ES qualities.
-Sectors with more dispersion in CSR/ES metrics should have higher average stock returns.
+Sectors with more polarization in CSR/ES metrics should have higher expected stock returns.
 These predictions are still untested.
-Our model also predicts that both high and low CSR/ES firms are harmed by the introduction of minimum standards.
+Our model also predicts that both high and low CSR/ES firms are harmed by regulations that constrain their freedom to cater to workers, such as the imposition of minimum environmental standards or working benefits and conditions.
 Thus, in the absence of other forces, both types of firms are equally likely to oppose policies such as maximum emissions or diversity quotas.
 In addition, because all firms benefit when worker preferences become more polarized, firms would welcome the spread of conflicting information that is likely to polarize opinions and entrench extreme views.